 There’s nothing like this Ice Cold Brewed Espresso Coffee Recipe on hot summer days to perk you up.
 I’m here to tell you that making your own couldn’t be easier or cheaper.
 No fancy cold brew equipment, no French press (although if you already have one, great!), no Starbucks… just a jar, some sort of filter and a couple of good beans.
 Just add some milk (or water) and a sweetener to this concentrate and you’re good to go!

 I used to think that making a cold coffee was as simple as brewing an espresso, sweetening it and then adding a couple of ice cubes to make it cold.
-Now I know better – following this, admittedly simple, method will give you a cold coffee that is diluted and bitter.
+Now I know better – following this, admittedly simple, the method will give you a cold coffee that is diluted and bitter.
 Why diluted?
-Well, adding ice cold water (a.k.a. an ice cube) to a hot beverage will do that!
+Well, adding ice-cold water (a.k.a. an ice cube) to a hot beverage will do that!

 So, how is this achieved without any fancy equipment?

 1- Grind your coffee beans to medium-coarse.
 I have found that a light espresso roast gives a less bitter flavor than dark roasts.
 Feel free to experiment and see what works for you.
 Using a medium-coarse ground will help to achieve a clear liquid.
 Finely ground coffee beans will result in a cloudy liquid.
 To maximize the taste, combine the freshly ground beans with the water ASAP.

 2- Add cold filtered water to the freshly ground beans (regular cold tap water is fine).

 3- Stir.
 Stir.
 Stir.
 Every freshly ground coffee bean needs to be completely submerged by the water.

 4- Cover your jar (or whatever container you are using).

 5- Refrigerate and wait for at least 12 hours